Halle Berry Celebrates National Dog Day With ‘Puppy Love’ Instagram Video

-Halle Berry loves her furry friends, and took to Instagram today with an adorable video post to celebrate National Dog Day.
+Halle Berry loves her furry friends, and she took to Instagram today with an adorable video post to celebrate National Dog Day.

 The stunning actress posted a video of her two dogs, Jackson and Roman, running and playing together in a garden setting.
 The two dogs are shown tussling, relaxing together in the grass, and drinking water together.
 The song “Puppy Love” is playing as the video soundtrack.

 Halle Berry has shown a lot of love for her pampered pets via her Instagram in the past.
 Just yesterday, Berry posted a close up photo of Roman, who appears to be resting, with the caption “Slow, sleepy Saturdays #GrowingUpRoman #PuppyLove.”
 The photo received 40,318 likes, with fans commenting about Roman’s cuteness.
-One user commented, “❤️ those eyes and that button nose!
+One user commented, “[heart] those eyes and that button nose!
 Such a bundle of joy!”

 Berry has dedicated one of her Instagram Story Highlights to Jackson.
 The series features close up photos of Jackson with funny captions, and the hashtag #LIVINGLIKEJACKSON.
 There is also a video of Jackson that has been edited to look like he is wearing glasses and talking about homework.